 - Hit Settings.

 After that, you can select a specific entry to listen to.
 You can even review a specific date range to listen to.

 Now that you can listen back to old recordings, you’ll see the option to Delete Selected Recordings.
 Select past voice clips and you can delete them in a snap.
 Or you could save time and delete your entire voice history.

 TRY THESE TRICKS: Top 20 Alexa commands you’ll wish you knew before

 To take advantage of this helpful feature, you’ll have to dig through your account preferences.
 To set your account to automatically delete Alexa’s voice recordings, follow these steps:

-- Tap on Manage Your Alexa Data
+- Select Manage Your Alexa Data.

-- Select Off to enable the setting.
+- Go to Automatically delete recordings, then select Off to enable the setting.

 If you want to use the website, go to amazon.com/alexaprivacysettings and once again slide the toggle.